 For most programs, graduate tuition is assessed as an annual program fee, which is divided into three equal installments due at the beginning of academic terms starting in September, January and May.
 This fee is the same regardless of how many course credits the student is registered in.

-Online programs charge tuition on a per-credit or per-course basis.
+Some graduate programs charge tuition on a per-credit basis, such as online or professional programs.

 Current tuition fees for all graduate programs can be found in the Graduate Degree Program listing and the UBC Calendar online:

 For the purpose of tuition charges, the classification between domestic and international students is based on citizenship/permanent residency.